From Tampa to Miami: 5 Best Ways to Get There

 You'll arrive just outside the city at the Miami Amtrack Station at 8303 NW 37th Avenue in Hialeah.
 From here, you'll have to hail a cab or walk to the nearby Tri-Rail and Metrorail Stations to board a local train to the city.
 Check with your hotel before you go, as some offer free shuttle rides to and from the train station.

 4. From Tampa to Miami by Plane

 Depending on the airline and route you choose, flying is the fastest way to get from Tampa to Miami.
 Taking a plane is also your most expensive option.
 American, Southwest, and Delta airlines fly to Miami International Airport.
-From here, you can hop on a bus into the city, board your hotel’s free shuttle, rent a car, or use a taxi or limo service.
+Once you land in Miami, you can hop on a bus into the city, board your hotel's free shuttle, rent a car, or use a taxi or limo service.

 While American Airlines makes the trip directly in just over one hour, Southwest and Delta take a lengthier approach that involves stopovers.
 Southwest's flights can take up to eight and a half hours as they include a stopover in Atlanta, Houston, or Baltimore/Washington.
 Delta's flights tend to stop in Atlanta, making the journey to Miami in anywhere between four hours and eight hours and 20 minutes.

 Silver Airways and Spirit offer some of the cheapest fares, but they both fly into Fort Lauderdale-Hollywood International Airport, which is just over 30 minutes and 30 miles north of Miami.
 The easiest way to get to Miami from Fort Lauderdale airport is by renting a car or taking a taxi.